aryanpal134/WoofWalk/README.md

 # Support Page

 WoofWalk is available for iPhone on the Apple App Store.
-WoofWalk is intended for use by veteriniarians and dog-owners to track their dog's walks.
+WoofWalk is intended for use by veterinarians and dog owners to track their dog's walks.
 WoofWalk will analyze the walks to provide measurements on the dog's performance.
 Once you complete a walk, you will have the option to save the walk to your device.
 You can access your saved walks in the "Past Walks" tab of the app.